VolodymyrVdovyn/Movie_REST/README.md

     $ git clone https://github.com/VolodymyrVdovyn/Movie_REST.git

-Navigate to the folder with this project.
+Navigate to the folder with this project:

+    $ cd Movie_REST/

 In this project as a Python virtual environment was used pipenv.

 If you don't have pipenv on your computer, run the command: